Understanding HTTP Authentication Basic and Digest

 We are providing “guest” as User Name and “guest” as a password.

-Through burpsuite, we are capturing the request so that all the parameters could be captured and we can compare the hash values captured with the hash values that we will generate through any other tool (hash calculator in this case).
+Through burpsuite, we capture the request so that we can capture all the parameters and compare the captured hash values with the hash values that we will generate through any other tool (hash calculator in this case).

 We have captured the values for the following parameters